List of African countries by area

-Below is a list of all countries in Africa, in order of geographical area.
+Below is a list of countries in Africa by area.
 Algeria has been the largest country in Africa and the Arab world since the division of Sudan in 2011.
+The largest African country not located in the Arab world is the Democratic Republic of the Congo located in Central Africa, which is also the second largest in the continent.
+Africa is the second largest continent in the world by area.
 Seychelles is the smallest country in Africa overall, with The Gambia being the smallest country on continental Africa.